What is customer engagement?

 Nowadays, businesses cannot thrive without a strong social presence, and many businesses run only on social platforms without even a website.
 It proves the extensibility of the social platforms, and not including them in your engagement journey would be a blunder.

 Customer engagement software comes with built-in support for all the major social platforms and helps you achieve a leak-proof customer engagement journey that benefits your business.

 Eliminates data silos with integrations

-As customer engagement covers every touchpoint of interaction between businesses and customers, it'd be next to impossible to collect, collate, and analyze data without any error, as multiple touchpoints are involved.
+As multiple touchpoints are involved in organisations, it'd be next to impossible to collect, collate, and analyze data without any error.

-Not just enterprise organisations with complex internal structure and multiple departments—even startups would find it challenging to achieve this.
-In addition, organizational inefficiency can result in data silos.
+Not just enterprises with complex internal structure and multiple departments—even startups would find it challenging to achieve this.
 This could prevent businesses from taking any actionable insights from their existing experience journey.

 Since every department has its share in deciding the customer engagement journey, the multi-channel support and the integration options bring everyone to the table and play a significant role in creating a collaborative workspace.

 With the advent of technologies that reduce human intervention in day-to-day business operations, automating mundane manual tasks helps achieve quicker results with less margin for error.

 Customer engagement software comes with a bundle of automation features that helps businesses reduce latency in their operation.

 Personalization is one of the biggest challenges in creating an engaging experience.
 But engagement software, with the help of automation features, provides options for creating a personalized experience for all customers and prospects alike.